confluentinc/cp-demo/docs/index.rst

    `SASL/DIGEST-MD5 <https://docs.confluent.io/current/kafka/authentication_sasl_plain.html#zookeeper>`__, and
    any commands that communicate with ZooKeeper need properties set for ZooKeeper authentication.

-5. Run :devx-cp-demo:`validation scripts|scripts/validate/` to check that things are working.
+5. Run any of the :devx-cp-demo:`validation scripts|scripts/validate/` to check that things are working.

    .. sourcecode:: bash

           cd scripts/validate/

 ========